csdojo-defaang/defaang/CONTRIBUTING.md

 ### Pushing Changes

 You are ready for your contribution to be reviewed and merged.
-There are a few things you can do to make this easier for maintainers to review your code, so please follow all steps.
+There are a few things you can do to make things easier for the maintainers to review your code, so please follow all these steps.

-1. Follow the instructions for Updating Your Repository.
-2. Switch back to your feature branch with `git checkout name-of-your-feature`.
+1. Switch to your feature branch with `git checkout name-of-your-feature`.
-3. Rebase your branch with `git rebase main`.
-This will make sure there are no conflicts with other people's contributions.
+2. Rebase your branch with `git rebase main`.
+This will ensure that there are no conflicts with other people's contributions.
-4. Rebuild your project to make sure everything still works.
-If things are broken, resolve them, making commits along the way.
-Once resolved, return to step 1 as resolving conflict could have made more changes in the meantime.
+3. Rebuild your project to make sure everything still works.
+If things are broken, fix them, making commits along the way.
-5. Push your branch to your online fork with `git push origin name-of-your-feature`.
+4. Push your branch to your fork with `git push origin name-of-your-feature`.
-6. On GitHub, create a pull request for your feature branch.
+5. Create a Pull Request for your feature branch on GitHub.

 ## Remarks